Quasi-Monte Carlo methods for lattice systems: a first look: Randomized QMC

 \begin{theorem} Let $\tilde{\vz}_i$, $1\le i \le N$, be the points of a scrambled $(t,m,d)$-net in base $b$, and let $f$ be a function on $[0,1)^d$ with integral $I$ and variance $\sigma^2=\int (f-I)^2 d\vz < \infty.$ Let $\hat{Q}_N= N^{-1} \sum_{i=1}^N f(\tilde{\vz}_i)$, where $N=b^m$.
 Then for the variance $V(\hat{Q}_N)$ of the randomized QMC estimator it holds

 For $t=0$ we have

-\end{theorem} The above theorem says that the variance of a QMC estimator $\hat{Q}_N$ using scrambled $(0,m,d)$--nets is always smaller than a small multiple of the variance of the corresponding MC estimator.
-The bound of the theorem above can be improved (see for example theorem 13.9 in \cite{DiPi10}).
+\end{theorem} The above theorem says that the variance of the randomized QMC estimator $\hat{Q}_N$ using scrambled $(0,m,d)$--nets is always smaller than a small multiple of the variance of the corresponding MC estimator.
 If the integrand at hand is smooth enough, using \textit{Owen's scrambling} it can be shown that one can obtain an improved asymptotic error estimate of order $O(N^{-\frac{3}{2}-\frac{1}{d}+\delta})$, for any $\delta>0 $, see \cite{Owen08}.
 Improved scrambling techniques have been developed in \cite{MAT98},\cite{Tezuka03}.\\